chomosuke/FlexWithMainChild/README.md

 ## How it works

-After it renders, it check if the crossAxisSize of the flex is the same as the size obtain from `mainChildKey`.
+After it renders, it checks if the crossAxisSize of the flex is the same as the size obtain from `mainChildKey`.
 If not, it'll render again with the crossAxisSize set to the size previously measured from `mainChildKey`.
-It'll keep rerendering until the size matches.
+It'll keep re-rendering until the size matches.

 ## Usage